FireIsGood/fireis.dev/src/content/blog/the-longest-joke-in-the-world.md

 ---

-**November 6th, 2021** &ndash; Analysis from a Reddit post
+**November 6th, 2021** &ndash; Analysis from a Reddit post "[Tracing Nate's History](https://www.reddit.com/qobeny/)"

-Next in history seems to be largest research I found into this comes from a Reddit post titled [Tracing Nate's History](https://www.reddit.com/qobeny/) written on November 6th, 2021.
+Next in history seems to be largest research I found into this comes from a Reddit post titled Tracing Nate's History written on November 6th, 2021.
 This post covers the history of the original text in a lot more depth and was what sent me down this rabbit hole.

 <blockquote>‘Longest Joke’ is mostly the same text as featured on <a
   href="https://natethesnake.com">natethesnake.com</a>, with a few exceptions.
 Firstly, the host of <a